 - Map of the South Carolina Call Areas

-In addition to the Call, BOEM published a Notice of Intent (NOI) to Prepare an Environmental Assessment (EA) in the Federal Register on Nov.
-23, 2015 (under Docket ID: BOEM-2015-0125).
+Nov.
+23, 2015: In addition to the Call, BOEM published a Notice of Intent (NOI) to Prepare an Environmental Assessment (EA) in the Federal Register (under Docket ID: BOEM-2015-0125).
 Through the NOI, BOEM sought public comment for determining issues and alternatives to be analyzed in the EA.
 The EA will consider potential environmental and socioeconomic impacts associated with issuing commercial wind leases and approving site assessment activities on the lease areas.
 The NOI included a 60-day public comment period, which closed on January 25, 2016.

-On August 13, 2021, BOEM announced that it would prepare a supplemental Environmental Assessment to consider additional wind leasing options offshore North Carolina and South Carolina.
-Specifically, BOEM is considering a lease sale for the Wilmington East Wind Energy Area located offshore North and South Carolina.
+Aug.
+13, 2021: BOEM announced that it would prepare a supplemental Environmental Assessment to consider additional wind leasing options offshore North Carolina and South Carolina.
+Specifically, BOEM considered a lease sale for the Wilmington East (now Carolina Long Bay) Wind Energy Area located offshore North and South Carolina.
 The announcement initiated a 30-day public comment period that ended on September 12, 2021.